|

 Runtly is exactly that- my little runt.
 I purchased her from Evergreen Reptiles on 9/26/04.
 She was hatched there on 5/11/04.

-When I went to the Unique Animal Expo on 9/25/04, I went to the Evergreen Reptiles table, and oogled away at the leos they
+When I went to the Unique Animal Expo on 9/25/04, I went to the Evergreen Reptiles table,

-had.
+and oogled away at the leos they had.
 Two in particular caught my eye.
 One was a healthy little girl.
-The other was a little 'boy' who was two months her
+The other was a little

-senior, and smaller than she was!
-I talked to Brice Logan (the owner), and he told me that the little guy had been eating,
+'boy' who was two months her senior, and smaller than she was!
+I talked to Brice Logan (the owner), and he told me

-but wouldn't eat enough to really grow.
-I decided to try and block out the instinctive liking i felt for the little guy,
+that the little guy had been eating, but wouldn't eat enough to really grow.
+I decided to try and block out the instinctive

-bought the girl (Gamble), and went home.
-That night, though I was thrilled with Gamble, I kept thinking about the tiny Runt.
+liking i felt for the little guy, bought the girl (Gamble), and went home.
+That night, though I was thrilled with Gamble,

-The next day, there I was again- I ran right over to their table and bought the tiny guy.
-Once I got home with him, I discovered
+I kept thinking about the tiny Runt.
+The next day, there I was again- I ran right over to their table and bought the tiny

-that his little jaw was slightly deformed (perhaps why I was so charmed by his smile).
-I'm guessing it's from not having
+guy(girl).
+Once I got home with him (her), I discovered that her little jaw was slightly deformed (perhaps why I was so charmed

-eaten enough.
-But the story is a happy one- I housed 'him' alone, and spoiled him with all kinds of prey items, all the time.
+by his smile).
+I'm guessing it's from not having eaten enough.
+But the story is a happy one- I housed 'him'

-Soon enough, he caught up with Gamble, and has reached a respectable size.
-Runtly is close to being 'speckled,' and has
+a respectable size.
+Runtly is close to being 'speckled,' and has a slightly lighter background than her half-sister.

 This first set of photos (including the one above) was taken on 11/16/05, when s/he was 45g.